 called 'Droppers'.
 This I recommend being carried out using 16/0.2mm or 7/0.2mm flexible wire in the same two insulation colours as the bus

-rails if wished and is a better connection!
+onto the rails if wished and is a better connection!

 As stated, one method of connecting the dropper wire is to directly solder it to either the rails outside or if the track hasn't been laid then the